ekloswick/side-scroller-project/trunk/README.txt

 	is the leader and most powerful of the Turtle-like Koopa race and is Mario's greedy archnemesis.
 Bowser is stronger than other enemies, and 		will take multiple hits to destroy.

    D. Goombas...
 	look like shiitake, with bushy eyebrows and a pair of fangs sprouting from their lower jaw.
-There are most often found walking about 		  aimlessly, only causing Mario harm.
+They are most often found walking about 		  aimlessly, only causing Mario harm.

 5. Controls
 ------------
+Menu:
+ENTER - move to next stage
+SPACEBAR - begin the game
+H - help (print README to terminal)

+In-game:
 A - move left
 D - move right
 W - jump
-ENTER - move to next stage
-SPACEBAR - begin the game
 L - skip a level (debug mode only)